decentraland/documentation/content/creator/sdk7/debugging/debug-in-preview.md

 **📔 Note**: Keeping this panel open can negatively impact the frame rate and performance of your scene, so we recommend closing it while not in use.
 {{< /hint >}} -->

+## Quick reload

+If you need to reload the scene you're standing on, write the following into the chat and push enter:

+`/reload`

 ## Report a bug

 If you encounter a problem that is not with your scene, but instead with the Decentraland SDK in general, please see [Report a bug]({{< ref "/content/creator/sdk7/debugging/report-bug.md">}}).